-5.9 Supply chain elements
+4.12 Supply chain elements

-The supplier of each input, excluding those where the values are taken from chapter 6, shall calculate the emissions intensity20 of the input following the procedures in this document, and report the value to the next production step or final fuel producer.
-The same rule applies to the suppliers of inputs further back in the supply chain.
+The supplier of each input, excluding those where the values are taken from Chapter 5, shall calculate the emissions intensity19 of the input following the procedures in this document and report the value to the next production step or final fuel producer.
+The same rule applies to the suppliers of inputs farther back in the supply chain.
+After hydrogen production, the emissions information for an RFNBO is forwarded through the supply chain by using a "Proof of Sustainability" (see the CertifHy EU RFNBO Voluntary Scheme document "Traceability & Chain of Custody").
+The provisions of the latter document need to be complied with, as well as all other provisions of the CertifHy EU RFNBO Voluntary Scheme.